DelfinoRT/CompTIA-Sec-SY0-601-In-Depth-Study-Notes/Part 1 - Threads, Attacks, and Vulnerabilities/Chapter 04 - Network Attack Indicators.md

 🟢 **Man in the Middle Attack (MITM)**

-Occurs when an attacker is able to place himself in the middle of two other hosts that are communicating.
+Occurs when an attacker is able to place himself in the middle of two other hosts that are communicating, either to eavesdrop or to impersonate one of the parties.
 This is done by ensuring that all communocations going to or from the target host is routed through the attacker's host.
 The attacker can then observe all traffic before relaying it and can actually modify or block traffic.
 To the target host, it appears that communication is occurring normally since all expected replies are received.